ellysh/video-game-bots/ClickerBots/example.md

 /target MonsterName
 ```
 Full list of the game commands and manual for usage macros are available [here](http://www.lineage2.com/en/game/getting-started/how-to-play/macros-and-commands.php).
 2. Click to the "attack" action in the Shortcut Panel.
-Alternative way to select an "attack" action is pressing a *F1* (by default) keyboard key.
+Alternative way to select an attack action is pressing a *F1* (by default) keyboard key.
 3. Wait of killing a monster by player character.
 4. Click a "pickup" action in the Shortcut Panel to pickup the items that have been dropped out from the killed monster.
 You can also use keyboard hotkey for it.